AppGambitStudio/appsync-websocket-listener/README.md

 # Setup

-Please create a `.env` file and save the `APPSYNC_ID` and `APPSYNC_KEY_ID`.
+Please create a `.env` file and save the `APPSYNC_ENDPOINT_ID` and `APPSYNC_KEY_ID`.
 You will be able to extract this information from AWS AppSync console or Cloudformation output.

 This will use the default channel name as `robots`.